hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 note:
 Do you remember 'Local-Variable Type Inference' that became available in Java 10?
 I really like to use this feature in places where you would otherwise repeat the type.
-Well, in the future you can do the same with patterns.
+Well, when you apply it to records, you can do the same with patterns.
 You can use `var` instead of specifying an explicit type.

 ---